IFRCGo/ecv-toolkit/app/_disease/disease-25_en.md

 ### Prevention

-- Avoid hunting or eating small bush mammals.
+- Avoid hunting or eating small bush mammals
-- Avoid touching sick or dead animals and objects that might be contaminated by their faeces.
+- Avoid touching sick or dead animals and objects that might be contaminated by their stools
-- Immediately quarantine animals that are potentially sick with monkeypox.
+- Immediately quarantine animals that are potentially sick with monkeypox
-- Avoid consuming uncooked meat.
+- Avoid consuming uncooked meat
-- Wash hands with soap after caring for or visiting sick people, and after handling or slaughtering sick animals.
+- Wash hands with soap after caring for or visiting sick people, and after handling or slaughtering sick animals
-- Implement social mobilization and behaviour change communication.
+- Implement social mobilization and behaviour change communication

 ### Vulnerable people